AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 ![bad_dog](/img/img7.png)

-Creating new files should be as easy, but choose **New File** instead of **Open Folder** in the tool bar.
+Creating new files should be as easy, but choose **New File** instead of **Open Folder** at the tool bar.
 Alternatively you can click on the icons to create the file or the directory.
 Don't be confused with the word *directory* it's just a fancy way to sa *folder*.

 ![bad_dog](/img/img8.png)